abbreviatedman/dangerroom/README.md

 ### Installing Without Oh My Zsh

-If you don't have or want Oh My Zsh, then you probably already know how to install themes.
+If you don't have or want Oh My Zsh, then you probably already know how to install themes?
 Feel free to submit a PR with other sets of directions, though.

 ## Additional Setup Recommendations